Samuca2308/pokemon-challange/README.md

 ## If that doesn't work...

-Well, I'm sorry
+Well, I'm sorry.
-But you can still run the applications individually with the following steps
+But you can still run the applications individually with the following steps.

 ```bash
 # Installing necessary packages
 cd pokedex